 Pastel de Nata is also known as the Portuguese custard tart.
 It was created before the 18th century.
 In Lisbon, at that time convents and monasteries used large quantities of egg-whites for starching clothes.
 It was quite common for monasteries and convents to use the leftover egg yolks to make cakes and pastries resulting in this sweet pastry.

 Eater.com says one of the best places to eat Pastel de Nata is in Belem, and it is Lisbon’s most touristy neighborhood.
 The best place they say you need to go to try it is Antiga Confeitaria de Belém.
 The price per Portuguese’s custard tart is €1.30.
 The one thing about the Pastel de Nata is that they are very small and very delicious so you will need to buy a few.
 They also provide other great places to try them in Lisbon.

 4. Stroll around LX factory

-Lx factory is a hipster haven with cool independent shops, cafes and restaurants and lots more that are amazing.
-Before it was LX factory, in 1846 it was a fabric production plant that was created in Alcântara, Lisbon.
+Lx Factory is a hipster haven with cool independent shops, cafes and restaurants and lots more that are amazing.
+Before it was the LX factory, in 1846 it was a fabric production plant that was created in Alcântara, Lisbon.

 Fifty years later, the company decided to move and, in its place, a succession of businesses such as industrial typographies took advantage of the unique location and facilities.
 Then later they also shut down and the place was left run down and a private investor saw space could be something great and out came LX factory.